 This is the first hand of a new game and I'm playing against new opponents.
 My partner (N) is the dealer and he turns down the jack of diamonds.
-East was hoping that he wouldn't pass but that was not to be.
+East seat was hoping that he wouldn't pass but that was not to be.
 Now East has little choice but to pass.
 I passed.
-West also passes, knowing he has a possible diamond lone call stopped.
+West passes, knowing he has a possible diamond lone call stopped.
 The dealer (N) passes as well.

 East starts by leading the king of spades.
-I play my ace, West and North follow suit.
+I play my ace, West and North seats follow suit.
 We now have our first trick.

 After winning the heart trick, West plays a second heart, the queen.
 My partner (N) trumps using his queen of clubs and takes the trick.
-There no longer anything standing in our way, the call is successful.
+There is no longer anything standing in our way, and the call is successful.

 Let me repeat: euchre is a combination of skill and luck.
-New players may confuse the latter for the former, but here's how it works: skill puts luck on your side.
+New players may confuse the latter for the former, but here is how it works: skill puts luck on your side.
 Knowing how, when and against whom to use calls such as next and reverse next are all part of a successful player's toolbox.

 Just like talking Euchre with like-minded individuals?
 Have a question on how to play a particular hand?
 Would like to share your expertise with other Euchre players from around the world?
 The OhioEuchre forum is designed just for you.